 Forward-Thinking Transportation Alternatives

 At Smartland, we offer two types of transportation alternatives for our renters.
 We provide robust bicycle infrastructure, including bike racks and safe storage solutions.
-We think about how tenants will bring their bicycles back to their units, and design elevators and hallways to accommodate with bicyclists in mind.
+We think about how tenants will bring their bicycles back to their units.
+With this in mind we design elevators and hallways to accommodate for bicyclists.
 We also offer on-site bike repair services for those who rely on their bicycle, either for work or pleasure.

-We have also looking to partner with Uber to provide “Uber Me Home!”
-Anyone who lives in a Smartland apartment complex gets a free Uber ride once a month, from wherever they are, between the hours of 9pm and 4am.
+We have also looked to partner with Uber to provide “Uber Me Home!”
+Anyone who lives in a Smartland apartment complex gets a free Uber ride once a month.
+This can be from wherever they are, between the hours of 9pm and 4am.
 This ensures our renters can get home safely, regardless of whether they own a car or not.

 Happier, Healthier and More Vibrant Communities

-Heavily investing in amenities certainly requires a major capital commitment—but for us, it is worth the cost on many levels.
+Heavily investing in amenities certainly requires a major capital commitment.
+However, for us, it is worth the cost on many levels.

-People want to be proud of where they live, and we deliver properties that anyone would be proud to call home.
+People want to be proud of where they live.
+It is critical that we deliver properties that anyone would be proud to call home.

 Of course, with due time, there is some matriculation of tenants.
 Yet the tenants who move in after the property has been renovated tend to be higher quality and have higher credit.
 By attracting higher-quality, more affluent renters, we can help to stabilize and create more vibrant communities.
 These are the types of impacts we hope will live on for many years to come.